Azzybana/candle/candle-examples/examples/stella-en-v5/README.md

 > of cancer.
 The polyphenols in green tea may also have anti-inflammatory and weight loss properties.
 >

-$ cargo run --example stella-en-v5 --release --features metal -- --which 400m
+$ cargo run --example stella-en-v5 --release --cpu -- --which 1.5b

 >
 > Score: 0.8397539